 ASCII Pronunciation Rules for Programmers25 gives a pretty thorough rundown of common and not-so-common names for ASCII characters.
 It’s a useful guide if you’re ever at a loss when listening to another programmer speak about coding. (cc)

 There are some sleek invitation cards out there, and this is surely one of them: a wedding invitation with a paper record integrated in it that amplifies the sound of a sewing needle moving along the grooves of a flexidisc record.
-Kelli Anderson and her boyfriend Daniel have come up with a remarkable way to invite Karen and Michael’s loved ones to their wedding.
+Kelli Anderson26 and her boyfriend Daniel have come up with a remarkable way to invite Karen and Michael’s loved ones to their wedding.